The following 2018-2019 courses count for concentration credit in the Latin American Studies field.

 History & Literature 90CQ.
 Afro-Latin American Cultures: Race, Religion, Music, and Literature.
 Kennedy.
 (HS) (LS) (Pre-M20)

 History & Literature 90DF.
 Human Rights and Transitional Justice in Latin America.Sharnak.

 History of Art & Architecture 19Z.
-Introduction to the Arts of Inca and Aztec.
+The Imperial Arts of the Inca and the Aztec.
 Cummins.
 (Pre-M20)

 History of Art & Architecture 197.
 Pre-Columbian Mexico.
 Cummins.
 (Pre-M20)

 History of Science 140.
 [The Border: Race, Politics, and Health in Modern Mexico].
 Soto Laveaga.